New to Samamkaya? Don’t know where to start? Don’t fret! We’re here to help!

 - 2 belts (one 6’ and one 10’ or 12’).
 Caution: most yoga belts sold online use D-ring closures.
 Please do not buy these, as they will not stay tight or secure when you use them.
-The correct, moveable bar type belts are available via instructions on Deborah’s website.
-(Alternatives: a regular pant’s belt, hand towel, exercise rubber band)
+The correct, moveable bar type belts are available on our online store.

 - 4–5 Mexican style blankets with no pattern in the weave.
 (Alternatives: large bath or beach towels, quilts or firm blankets that can be folded evenly)

 - Backless Yoga Chair.
 Tools for Yoga and Amazon sell folding chairs with the back already removed, but Amazon also sells a much cheaper folding chair with the back still attached, which you can remove with a hammer and metal file.
 (Alternatives: a regular chair, stool, or coffee table)

 - You might also like to use bed pillows, couch pillows or cushions in place of bolsters.

 Did we miss something?
 We’re happy to answer any other questions you have at firstname.lastname@example.org or 646-964-5772